Grand Admiral Thrawn: Money Management Lessons

 Some Final Words

-Thrawn took every opportunity to make both his commanding officers and his subordinates look good.
+Thrawn took every opportunity to make both his commanding officers and any imperial officer serving under him look good.
 He commanded respect from the crew and those watching his career unfold not from political connections or ”hokey religions” but from the success built of hard work and sheer determination.

 * * *